-Serbia: Ivicom to develop Krivaca wind farm4.
-October 2016. / News Serbia Energy
+Serbia: Ivicom to develop Krivaca wind farm, News Serbia Energy

 Local company Ivicom Energy, a subsidiary of Austrian Ivicom Energy GmbH, announced that it will invest in the construction of Krivaca wind farm near Golubac in eastern Serbia.
 Wind farm will have installed capacity of 103.3 MW, while it should be put into operation in November 2017.